-Cloves contain an ingredient called eugenol which can act as a numbing agent and may also reduce inflammation.
+Cloves contain an ingredient called eugenol which can act as a numbing agent and may also reduce inflammation and help elevate your wisdom teeth pain.
 Moisten a cotton ball with clove oil and place the cotton ball on the wisdom tooth.
 Allow the cotton ball to sit for 5-15 minutes before removing and throwing away.

 Make an Essential Oils and Vanilla Extract Soak or Rinse

-To create a soothing mouth rinse mix one cup of warm water with a few drops of vanilla extract and the following essential oils; myrrh, peppermint, tea tree, lemon, roman chamomile, thyme, and coconut oil.
+To create a soothing mouth rinse for your pain, mix one cup of warm water with a few drops of vanilla extract and the following essential oils; myrrh, peppermint, tea tree, lemon, roman chamomile, thyme, and coconut oil.
 Swish around in the mouth for a minute before spitting out.